LucasDelfino92/morrowindsharp/setup.md

 - On the **Filetree** tab, right click on the plugins, folders, or files you want to hide, and click **Hide**.
 - Mod Organizer 2 will hide the files, and these will no longer affect your game.

-### Overwrite folder
+### The Overwrite folder

 The **Overwrite** folder is the destiny folder for the output of many of the tools we installed in **Setup**, e.g. distant land generation will place its contents inside the **distantland** folder, configurable MWSE mods will place their files inside the **MWSE\config** folder.
-There's always a chance files in the **Overwrite** folder will overwrite assets and/or plugins from your installed mods.
+There's always a chance files in the **Overwrite** folder will overwrite assets and/or plugins from your installed mods, but for the purpose of this guide, you don't need to worry about them.

-## Modding tips
+### Basic modding tips

 The following aren't strict rules, but tips to follow if you are new to modding Morrowind.